cosarara/blue-spider/README.txt

 If creating a package on linux, you'll probably not want to use cx_freeze.
 If you have it installed you'll have to pass the option --no-freeze to setup.py.

 On windows you'll probably want to, so just "setup.py build".
+In that case, before building, you must copy the imageformats directory from the Qt distribution to this directory.